CodeTanim/secure-chat/README.md

 - **Security Benefit:** This approach prevents potential eavesdroppers from decrypting intercepted communications even if they obtain private keys after the communication has occurred.

 ### Mutual Authentication Using Public Key Cryptography
 - **Implementation:** Both parties authenticate each other using public key cryptography before establishing a secure channel.
-This process involves verifying each other's identities through a shared secret.
+This process involves verifying each other's identities through a shared secret computed using 3DH.
 - **Security Benefit:** Mutual authentication ensures that the entities involved in the communication are indeed who they claim to be, preventing impersonation and man-in-the-middle attacks.

 ### Encrypted Messages with Message Authentication Codes (MACs)